WGribaa/SVGPolygoniser/README.md

 - Transformation of coordinates (from a box to another)
 - Provides a method to categorize datas from a list or series.

 It now uses Shapely and is about four times faster.
-At the moment, two versions are available (SVGPolygoniser and SVGShapeliser), but they will soon be merged.
+Thus two versions are available (SVGPolygoniser and SVGShapeliser).

-This project is currently stil private because the material provided is part of an ongoing project at the IA School (as part of the Data Science Master cursus).
+This project was originally made as a tool to enhance the visualisation of an ongoing project at the IA School (as part of the Data Science Master cursus).

 Incoming features :
 - Calculates and returns the center of each polygon.